Input Prompt Design pattern

 Solution

-An input field is pre-filled with an example text or question that prompts the user what to do or type.
+An input field is pre-filled with example text or a question that prompts the user with what to do or type.

 The Input Prompt pattern is most successfully used with dropdown lists and text fields.
-As the dropdown list has a fixed set of choices the user can choose from, it is often words like Select or Choose the prompt text begins with.
+As dropdown lists have a fixed set of choices, words like Select or Choose are used for prompts.
 For text fields, the prompting string often begins with a call to action: Enter, Type, Search.
 End the string with the noun the input is describing, for instance Enter city or Enter an address.

-For text fields, the Input Prompt pattern is often combined with scripting that removes the prompting text once the user’s focus is on that box.
+Text fields use the Input Prompt pattern combined with scripting to remove the prompt text from a field, when the user’s focus is set.
 Once the user enters the input field to type in content, the prompting text is removed and replaced with nothing so that the input field is free for the user to fill out.

 Rationale